skycoin/User-Manuals/Personalizing your Skywallet.md

 **Changing the PIN code**

-Once you have done creating the PIN code, the Hardware Wallet window will show the following options:
+Once you have created a PIN code,, the Hardware Wallet window will show the following options:
 <Screenshot of the Hardware Wallet window highlighting change PIN code option>

 You can use the **Change PIN Code** option to change your current PIN code to a new one.